 How much will you earn mining cryptocurrencies with GPU?
 The profitability of mininig cryptocurrencies

 Now that you know more about how to mine cryptocurrencies, you can calculate potential earnings.
-If you use an average performance graphics card just like us, and in addition do not feel like spending 24/7 monitoring the mining, the effects will be … ranging from average to “OK”.
-In a good month you can dig around 1-1.2 ETC, which in the best in terms of exchange rates for this currency means $15 to $20.
-Currently, after the correction of the crypto market in 2018, the amount is far away from hundreds of dollars, not uncommon in 2017….
-So in 2018, this is how the profitability of digging cryptocurrencies looks like.
+If you use an average performance graphics card just like us, and in addition do not feel like spending 24/7 monitoring the mining, the effects will be … ranging from poor to “OK”.
+In a good month you can dig around 1-1.2 ETC, which in the best in terms of exchange rates for this currency means $5 to $10.
 Miners hope for the value of the crypto market to expand in the future.
-One is currently sure: the profitability of cryptocurrency mining was better in 2017.
+One is currently sure: the profitability of cryptocurrency mining was better in the past.
 After deducting the always expensive power consumption, profits falls down even further.
 Of course, unless the computer has been running 24 hours a day anyway, which we assume.

 Good luck in configuring and mining cryptocurrencies on your computer!
 Share your opinions and experiences by linking to this guide.
 If you’re lucky, you can count on long periods without the need to solve any problems with the mining setup.
 What do you say about almost 600 hours of continuous mining on GPU without interruption?